TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/01_lesson/lesson_301_built_in_functions.md

     * Build Your Own Blocks vs Functions
  	    * Ask students to recall how they built custom blocks in Snap!
  	    * *Function*: named sequence of statements that performs a computation.
 When you define a function, you specify the name and the sequence of statements.
 Later, you can “*call*” the function by name.
 We have already seen one example of a function call
         * Explain that we have already gotten used to calling functions like `type()` and `print()`
     * Ask students how they would create a random number generator.
         * Luckily someone has already done that: random library (essentially a bunch of code written by someone else) with many functions.
         * How to get a random integer: randint(0, 10)
             * Identify the 0 and 10 in this example as *arguments*, or values passed into the function.
-  		    * have students practice using random, change the arguments and see what happens
-  		    * What is the argument to `print` or `type`
+  		    * Ask students what the argument is when we use `print` or `type`
-  		    * randint gives back a value that you might want to store. this is called returning.
-If nothing is given back return value is `None`
+  		    * `randint` gives back a value that you might want to store - this is called *returning*.
+If nothing is given back, the return value is `None`
     * Contract
         * Functions have a contract, you write down the arguments, their type, and the return type expected
             * Ask students what the contract of `randint` is?
             * Since `randint` is written by someone else there is a place where that contract is written out. `Documentation`.
-Have students go to computer and read the docs for random
+Have students go to computer and read the docs for random.

 3. **Lab**
     * Practice importing different random functions and using them